 One man – Cardinal Scipione Borghese – is responsible for amassing one of the world’s best collections of sculpture and paintings.
 The Borghese Gallery in Rome hosts the collection of the Borghese family which includes ancient Roman art and Old Masters by greats like Caravaggio, Titian, Raphael and the best collection of marble statues by Bernini.
 The original collection includes over 800 paintings, many of which were sold to the Louvre and are now displayed in the collection there.
-The gallery building itself known as Villa Borghese is a work of art and filled with frescoes and decorative art.
-Here is a Borghese Gallery guide on how to explore the museum and what one should not miss there!
+Whether you're an art enthusiast or simply looking to immerse yourself in the beauty of Renaissance and Baroque art, this guide will take you on a journey through the captivating highlights of the Borghese Gallery.

 The Borghese Gallery is spread across two floors and the ground floor has eight rooms while the first floor has 12 rooms.
 There is also a third floor which is known as the ‘Deposits’ and is a storage of over 260 paintings that could not find space in the Gallery.